JapneetSingh98/CS126FinalProject/PROPOSAL.md

 # Project Proposal
-My idea was to create a solar system simulator
+My idea was to create a gravity simulator
-This would allow users to select which planets they would like to have displayed on the screen, and the size of the sun.
-It would then display the solar system to scale on the screen, allowing the user to scroll through and see the solar system at an accurate scale in terms of size and distance.

-Another idea would be to give the user the option of viewing the orbits by inputing units of time.
-This would be shown as points moving in different sized circles at different speeds based on the inputed time scale.
+This allows the user to place particles on the screen with the mass and initial velocity of their choosing.
+The user is also able to adjust the gravitational constant and can put down pre-made patterns of particles.

-I was thinking about using openFrameworks and
+I was thinking about using openFrameworks, ofxGui, and ofxButtons